 On Dogfooding*

-For that reason, and to make this easier for myself, I decided to build something people want, but also build something I want.
+To make this easier for myself, I decided to build something people want, but also build something I want.
 If it's something I need, it makes sense that somebody else probably needs it too.

 So don't forget to dogfood.
 If you do, you'll more likely end up with something beautiful.